Electrical Equipment Appliances and Components New Orders (advance estimate; seasonally adjusted; USD million) - United States - Census - Monthly

 This series is part of the dataset: Advance manufacturing survey (U.S. Census)

 Download Full Dataset (.xlsx)Latest updates.
-In the United States, new orders of electrical equipment, appliances and components were 17.71 billion US dollars (seasonally adjusted) in August 2025, compared to 17.75 in the previous month.
-This constitutes a decrease of 0.23 percent.
+In the United States, new orders of electrical equipment, appliances and components were 17.71 billion US dollars (seasonally adjusted) in August 2025, compared to 17.75 in July 2025.
+This represents a reduction of 0.23 percent.

 Sample.
-In the monthly series displayed in the figure, there are 403 observations in total.
-The time span covered by the series extends from February 1992 to August 2025.
+In this monthly series, there are a total of 403 data points.
+The time range covered by the series goes from February 1992 to August 2025.

 History.
-Have a look at some summary statistics computed on the whole sample: new orders hit a peak of 17.75 billion US dollars in July 2025; they recorded a bottom of 6.20 in February 1992; they had a mean value of 10.46.
+Here’s a quick look at a few statistics we computed on the entire sample: new orders recorded their maximum of 17.75 billion US dollars in July 2025; they hit a minimum of 6.20 in February 1992; they were equal on average to 10.46.

 Latest values